Bertini type results and their applications: Lefschetz theorem for normal varieties

 on $X$.

-Note that though $B^1$ in \eqref{k3} is not an ${\mathcal O}_X$-module, the direct image $F_*B^1$ is actually a coherent sheaf and moreover the sequence in \eqref{k3} is an exact sequence of coherent sheaves.
-Tensor product of \eqref{k3} with ${\mathcal E}(-Y)$ remains exact as ${\mathcal E}(-Y)$ is locally free.
+Since the sequence in \eqref{k3} is an exact sequence of coherent sheaves, tensor product of \eqref{k3} with ${\mathcal E}(-Y)$ remains exact as ${\mathcal E}(-Y)$ is locally free.
 The long exact sequence of cohomologies associated to \eqref{is3} gives

 Hence to prove that $H^1(X,\, {\mathcal E}(-Y))\,=\, 0$ (see \eqref{is2}) it suffices to show that